 Now… when I did the trail, I opted to carry my own pack, because it seemed a bit weird to have someone else carry it for me – but I regretted it!
 I hadn’t realised how hard I’d find the altitude and the steepness of the trail, and I guess I overestimated my own strength and endurance!
 The vast majority of people who did the trail at the same time as me had day packs only, so I’d suggest thinking carefully about this option when you’re preparing for the Inca Trail.

-Costs vary by the tour operator and the size of your group (bigger groups = lower costs per person) and can range between around $600 and $1200 per person for the 4-day Classic Inca Trail.
+Costs vary by the tour operator and the size of your group (bigger groups = lower costs per person) and at the time of writing, can range between around $600 and $1200 per person for the 4-day Classic Inca Trail.
 In addition, you might need the following extras:

 - $20 for hire of walking sticks